A Nobel for Sweden's Greta Thunberg? A tough decision for prize committee

 Apart from Thunberg, other leading possible contenders for the award include Ethiopian Prime Minister Abiy Ahmed for the reconciliation he forged in 2018 with Eritrea.

-The neighbours fought a war that killed more than 70,000 people from 1998 to 2000 and failed to implement a 2000 peace deal.
-Also counting in Abiy’s favour is his lifting of bans against opposition parties, said Henrik Urdal, director of the Peace Research Institute Oslo.
+The neighbors fought a war that killed more than 70,000 people from 1998 to 2000 and failed to implement a 2000 peace deal.
+Also counting in Abiy’s favor is his lifting of bans against opposition parties, said Henrik Urdal, director of the Peace Research Institute Oslo.

 Abiy, who took office in April 2018, is pushing Ethiopia towards new democratic freedoms, though rights groups say more needs to be done to heal wounds after years of government repression.